Easter traditions: Eastern Europe

 Many central and eastern European ethnic groups, including the Albanians, Armenians, Belarusians, Bulgarians, Croats, Czechs, Estonians, Georgians, Hungarians, Latvians, Lithuanians, Macedonians, Poles, Romanians, Russians, Serbs, Slovaks, Slovenes, and Ukrainians, decorate eggs for Easter.

 In Bulgaria, the Easter eggs are decorated on Thursday or Saturday before Easter.
 Widespread tradition is to fight with eggs by pair, and the one whose egg is the last surviving is called borak (борак or борец, fighter).
 The tradition is to display the decorated eggs on the Easter table together with the Easter dinner consisting of roasted lamb, a salad called Easter salad (lettuce with cucumbers), and a sweet bread called kozunak.

 In the Czech Republic, Slovakia, and some parts of Hungary, a tradition of spanking or whipping is carried out on Easter Monday.
 In the morning, men spank women with a special handmade whip called "Easter switches" called a pomlázka (in Czech) or korbáč (in Slovak); in eastern regions of former Czechoslovakia Moravia and Slovakia they also pour cold water on them.
-The pomlázka/korbáč consists of eight, 12 or even 24 withies (willow rods), is usually from half a metre to two meters long and decorated with coloured ribbons at the end.
+The pomlázka/korbáč consists of 8, 12 or even 24 withies (willow rods), is usually from half a metre to two meters long and decorated with coloured ribbons at the end.
 In some regions it might be replaced by a stick of a juniper tree.
 The spanking may be painful, but it's not intended to cause suffering.
 A legend says that women should be spanked with a whip in order to keep their health, beauty, and fertility during the whole next year.

-An additional purpose can be for men to exhibit their attraction to women; unvisited women can even feel offended.
+An additional purpose may be for men to display their attraction to women; women who receive no visitors may even feel offended.
+Teenage girls would often brag about how many visitors they had the next day or so.

 Traditionally, the spanked woman gives a coloured egg (kraslice) they've prepared by themselves as invitations to eat and drink and as a sign of her thanks to the man.
 If the visitor is a small boy, he is usually provided with sweets and a small amount of money.

 In some regions, the women can get revenge in the afternoon or the following day when they can pour a bucket of cold water on any man.
 The habit slightly varies across Slovakia and the Czech Republic.
 A similar tradition existed in Poland (where it is called Dyngus Day), but it is now little more than an all-day water fight.

 In Bosnia and Herzegovina, Croatia, and Slovenia, a basket of food is prepared, covered with a handmade cloth, and brought to the church to be blessed.
 A typical Easter basket includes bread, colored eggs, ham, horseradish, and a type of nut cake called "potica".

 In Bosnia and Herzegovina, Montenegro, Serbia and Kosovo, jumping over flames (Крљавештице) is a customary requirement to jump over fire.